Effective Attack Surface Management – Three Steps to Overcoming the Challenge of API VulnerabilitiesApril 14, 2022 - 2 min read

 - Complex areas not suitable for automation such as business logic, to determine the validity of any potential issues

 - And take the extra step of breaking the business logic of applications for 100% validation.
 What can a skilled attacker do?

 Scanning tools are all the rage for Enterprise ASM and VM.
 But despite the temptation of fixating on point scanning tools for one’s Vulnerability Management (VM) solution – it does not take a huge conceptual leap to think it would be easier to effectively run a VM program if one detects and shuts down rogue attack surface exposures including API’s even before the incidents start to happen.
 Yet the industry remains highly reactive with API vulnerability management.
 Smart VM means having Smart ASM.
 API’s can be the most challenging but, with the right approach, they can be managed just as proactively and effectively.

-Want to learn more about Best Practices for Attack Surface Management?
+Want to learn more about Best Practices for External Attack Surface Management?
 Click Edgescan/The Evolving Attack Surface.